Constitution of the Foothill-De Anza

-The eligible employee shall complete an ACE payroll deduction authorization form to have his or her ACE membership dues deducted from his or her pay by the District.
+The eligible employee shall complete an ACE payroll deduction authorization form to have their ACE membership dues deducted from their pay by the District.

 a.
 Membership Starts

 ACE membership starts upon the first payroll deduction of ACE membership dues.
-Except and unless expressly required by law, the membership of that new member does not entitle him or her to ACE representation on any matter occurring prior to his or her ACE membership.
+Except and unless expressly required by law, the membership of that new member does not entitle them to ACE representation on any matter occurring prior to their ACE membership.

 3.3 Maintenance of Membership

-A member shall remain an ACE member and pay his or her ACE membership dues pursuant to EERA as long as the collective bargaining agreement (agreement) between ACE and the District is effective, and for as long as he or she remains a member of the bargaining unit, unless he or she has timely exercised his or her right to be a fair-share service fee payer.
+A member shall remain an ACE member and pay their ACE membership dues pursuant to EERA as long as the collective bargaining agreement (agreement) between ACE and the District is effective, and for as long as they remain a member of the bargaining unit, unless they have timely exercised their right to be a non-member.

 3.4 ACE Membership Dues

 a.
 Dues Rate

 ACE membership dues are 0.95 % of the member’s base pay.

 b.
 Dues Payments